 In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flows: Classification of Certain Cash Receipts and Cash Payments.
 The new standard clarifies certain aspects of the statement of cash flows, including the classification of contingent consideration payments made after a business combination and several other clarifications not currently applicable to the Company.
 The new standard also clarifies that an entity should determine each separately identifiable source or use within cash receipts and cash payments on the basis of the nature of the underlying cash flows.
 In situations in which cash receipts and payments have aspects of more than one class of cash flows and cannot be separated by source or use, the appropriate classification should depend on the activity that is likely to be the predominant source or use of cash flows for the item.
-The new standard will be effective for the Company on January 1, 2018.
-The adoption of this standard is not expected to have a material impact on the Company's consolidated statement of cash flows upon adoption.
+The Company adopted the new standard effective January 1, 2018.
+The adoption of this standard did not have a material impact on the Company's consolidated financial statements.

 In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows: Restricted Cash (ASU No. 2016-18).
 The amendments in this update require that amounts generally described as restricted cash and restricted cash equivalents be included within cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
-ASU No. 2016-18 will be effective January 1, 2018, with early adoption permitted.
-The Company expects the adoption to impact its consolidated statement of cash flows as, upon adoption, it will include the Company's restricted cash balance in the cash and cash equivalents reconciliation of operating, investing and financing activities.
+The Company adopted the new standard effective January 1, 2018.
+The adoption of this standard did not have a material impact on the Company's consolidated financial statements.

 In May 2017, the FASB issued ASU No. 2017-09, Compensation-Stock Compensation (Topic 718): Scope of Modification Accounting.
 This guidance is intended to provide clarity and reduce diversity in practice as to when changes to the terms or conditions of share-based payments are accounted for as modifications.
 Under this new guidance, entities will apply modification accounting if the fair value, vesting conditions or classification of the award changes.
 This guidance will be effective for annual reporting periods beginning after December 15, 2017, including interim periods within those annual reporting periods, and early adoption is permitted.
 The guidance per ASU 2017-09 is to be adopted prospectively to an award modified on or after the adoption date.
-The Company does not anticipate a material impact to the consolidated financial statements as a result of the adoption of this guidance.
+The Company adopted the new standard effective January 1, 2018.
+The adoption of this standard did not have a material impact on the Company's consolidated financial statements.